gocd/docs.go.cd/content/installation/configuring_database/postgres.md

 ### Step 1: Install PostgreSQL Server

 In order to use PostgreSQL database with GoCD, an external PostgreSQL database server is needed to host the GoCD Server's database.
-Refer [PostgreSQL Installtion](https://www.postgresql.org/docs/current/tutorial-install.html) documentation to install the latest postgreSQL Database Server based on your environment.
+Refer [PostgreSQL Installation](https://www.postgresql.org/docs/current/tutorial-install.html) documentation to install the latest postgreSQL Database Server based on your environment.
+GoCD supports PostgreSQL versions 9.6, 10, 11 and 12.

 ### Step 2: Initialize an empty database